-4. SAMPLING REQUIREMENTS
+4. SAMPLING REQUIREMENTS.

-4.1.1 DCLG requires Schemes to use a mix of "random sampling" and "targeted sampling" when undertaking checks on their members' work.
+4.1.1 DCLG requires Schemes to use a mix of "random sampling" and "targeted sampling" when undertaking checks on their Members' work.
 The requirements for these two sampling approaches are detailed in this Section.
 The reporting of outcomes from these audits is covered in Section 8.
-Random sampling involves desk based audits in all instances.